charlieconneely/regex_nfa/overview.md

 To see how I converted the infix string to postfix using the shunting yard algorithm, please redirect your attention to the shunt method in the [nfa.py](./nfa.py) class.
 For more info on infix/postfix notation and the shunting yard algorithm, please click [here](https://brilliant.org/wiki/shunting-yard-algorithm/).
 ***
+### **How to run the program**
+- When you have your virtual machine set up, the first command to run is "sudo apt update", this will go to the debian package list online for all available packages and download them.
+To upgrade these packages run "sudo apt ugrade"
+- If the command line editor vi is not already installed, you should install VI 8.1.
+- You may also need to install:
+  - Python 2.7.16
+  - git: sudo apt install git
+  - A c compiler: sudo apt install build-essential
+  - File downloader: sudo apt install wget

+After this installation process is finished use run "git clone <https://github.com/charlieconneely/GraphTheoryProject>".
+Next, go into the GraphTheoryProject directory (cd GraphTheoryProject).
+To run the code:
+- Run "python3 runner.py" to execute the runner file.
+- The program will then ask you to enter the string of text e.g. "aaab"
+- Next you will be asked to enter the regular expression e.g. "a*"
+- The program will then return True or False depending on whether your string matches the regular expression.